oluijks/blog.luba.dev/src/data/blog/_shkrimi-writers-app/0001-setup-development-environment.md

 In this series we will be building a simple writers app using Tauri, not as complicated as Scrivener but with enough features to call it a serious desktop application. let's call the app `Shkrimi` - Albanian word for writing.

-As my wife Luba and I plan our adventure to Albania this August, I thought, why not channel that excitement into building something meaningful?
+As my wife luba and I plan our adventure to Albania this August, I thought, why not channel that excitement into building something meaningful?
 Thus, 'Shkrimi' was born.

 If you don't know what Tauri is, it is a framework to build cross-platform desktop apps using Rust for the backend and Javascript/Typescript for the frontend.
 This little tutorial is for beginners so if this is your first adventure with Tauri just follow along and have fun.